emmajanedrews/base-template/_posts/2018-03-28-what-you-need-to-know-about-buying-a-new-home-with-a-builder.md

 ---
 layout: post
-title: A Brand-New D.R.
-Horton Home Might Be Waiting for You
+title: What you need to know about Buying a New Home with a Builder
 date: 2018-03-28 20:13:00
 tags:
   - Real Estate